VinceBaz/bazinet_assortativity/README.md

 - `thi`: Mean cortical thickness of each parcel, extracted from the HCP dataset.
 - `spin_nulls`: Spatial aucorrelation-presserving permutations generated using [neuromaps](https://github.com/netneurolab/neuromaps) (Markello et al., 2022)

+### human_FC_s400

+Dictionary storing relevant connectivity data for the human functional connectome generated using the 400 nodes Schaefer parcellation (supplementary results).
+This dictionary contains the same entries as `human_FC`.

+### human_FC_L

+Dictionary storing relevant connectivity data for the left hemipshere of the human functional connectome (supplementary results).
+This dictionary contains the same entries as `human_FC`.

+### human_FC_219

+Dictionary storing relevant connectivity data for the group-averaged human functional connectome generated from the [Lausanne dataset](https://zenodo.org/record/2872624#.Y_kkTHbMJD8), using the 219 nodes Cammoun atlas (Cammoun et al., 2012) (supplementary results).
+This dictionary contains the same entries as `human_FC`.

+### human_FC_1000

+Dictionary storing relevant connectivity data for the group-averaged human functional connectome generated from the [Lausanne dataset](https://zenodo.org/record/2872624#.Y_kkTHbMJD8), using the 1000 nodes Cammoun atlas (Cammoun et al., 2012) (supplementary results).
+This dictionary contains the same entries as `human_SC`.
+Note: Due to file size issues, we only provide 5000 of the 10000 null permutations.

 ### human_SC

 Dictionary storing relevant connectivity data for the human structural connectome.
 This dictionary contains: